 6. Give new life with a bit of foraging

 As you remove any dead flowers or branches from your bouquet you can bulk up the arrangement by doing a little foraging of your own.

 It’s becoming more popular to incorporate greenery you would find in a common garden into floral arrangements so look for Ivy, Magnolia or Camellia.

 7. Quality supplier

 Of course, it’s easier to extend the life of your flowers if you buy them from a quality supplier that brings them in fresh.

-Support your local florist who would love to work with you to create arrangements to suit your interior style or colour scheme.
+Support your local florist, such as Pearsons Florist that offers flower delivery in Sydney, as they will source the freshest flowers.
+Many florists are also happy to work with you to create arrangements to suit your interior style or colour scheme.

 Do you have any other tips to extend the life of cut flowers?
-We’d love you to share them in the comments below!
+We’d love you to share any tips to keep flowers looking fresh in the comments below!